What would Jesus say if you asked Him, “What is Your plan for me?”

-Now let’s add one more word.
+Now let’s add one more word to my opening question.
 “What is Your plan for me – today?”
 Today, as in your current life’s circumstances.

 Without neglecting the commands, let’s consider how Jesus might answer each of us as a parent, spouse, employee, student.
 What do you think He would say to you where you are in your life – maybe even in the middle of what you’re doing right now?

 We might be afraid to ask God, thinking He’ll send us off to a foreign land or ask us to give all our money to the poor.

 If you’re disabled, flunking out of school, recently fired from your job, or lamenting a failed business venture, you might be convinced God can’t – or won’t – use you.

 Or perhaps you’re successful at your career, but you wonder why you lack a sense of purpose.